Songyang Han

 Biography

-I am currently a final-year Ph.D. candidate in computer science and engineering working on artificial intelligence supervised by Prof. Fei Miao at the University of Connecticut.
-I was working on game theoretic energy management approaches in Dynamic Systems Control Lab at the University of Michigan-Shanghai Jiao Tong University Joint Institute supervised by Prof. Chengbin Ma.
+I am an applied scientist at Amazon AWS AI Lab working on Amazon Q (Large language model based code generation).
+I got my Ph.D. degree in computer science and engineering working on artificial intelligence advised by Prof. Fei Miao at the University of Connecticut.
+I worked on game theoretic energy management approaches in Dynamic Systems Control Lab at the University of Michigan-Shanghai Jiao Tong University Joint Institute.
+Before joining Amazon, I worked on a superhuman racing AI agent that mastered the highly realistic game Gran Turismo at Sony AI America.

 News